pivot-access-ltd/bma-offline-docs/src/how-to-deploy-physical-machines-6193.md

 <a href="#heading--about-storage"><h3 id="heading--about-storage">About storage</h3></a>

 You have significant latitude when choosing the final storage configuration of a deployed machine.
 MAAS supports traditional disk partitioning, as well as more complex options such as LVM, RAID, and bcache.
 MAAS also supports UEFI as a boot mechanism.
 This article explains boot mechanisms and layouts, and offers some advice on how to configure layouts and manage storage.

+[note]
+MAAS doesn’t currently support deploying with ZFS for devices other than the root one.
+For this reason, ZFS is disrecommended.
+[/note]

 A machine's storage is dependant upon the underlying system's disks, but its configuration (i.e., disk usage) is the result of a storage template.
 In MAAS, this template is called a layout, and MAAS applies it to a machine during commissioning.
 Once a layout is applied, a regular user can make modifications to a machine at the filesystem level to arrive at the machine's final storage configuration.
 When a machine is no longer needed, a user can choose from among several disk erasure types before releasing it.